minteressa/minteressa.github.io/repositories.md

 permalink: repositories.html
 published: true
 ---
-The following is all GitHub repositories used in this project
+The following is a list of all GitHub repositories used in this project

 ## GitHub repositories
 <ol>